John C. Brooks

 John Charles Brooks (born January 10, 1937) is an American attorney who served as North Carolina Commissioner of Labor from 1977 to 1993.

 Early life

 John Brooks was born on January 10, 1937 in Greenville, North Carolina.
 He graduated from Greenville High School earned a degree in political science at the University of North Carolina at Chapel Hill.
 He then attended the University of Chicago Law School on scholarship, graduating in 1962.
 He worked as an attorney and clerked for N.C.
 Supreme Court Justice William H. Bobbitt.
-He served on the staff of Governor Terry Sanford, worked as an administrative officer for the North Carolina General Assembly and assisted constitutional conventions in Maryland and Illinois before being elected Labor Commissioner in 1976.
+He served on the staff of Governor Terry Sanford, served as the North Carolina General Assembly's first legislative services officer from 1968 to 1970, and assisted constitutional conventions in Maryland and Illinois before being elected Labor Commissioner in 1976.

 Commissioner of Labor

 1976 campaign

 In 1976 Brooks sought the Democratic nomination to become North Carolina Commissioner of Labor.
 One of four candidates in the Democratic primary, he acquired the endorsement of state AFL–CIO president Wilbur Hobby.
 Brooks finished second in the primary with 33 percent of the vote, behind Jessie Rae Scott, the wife of former governor Robert W. Scott.
 As Scott had not secured an absolute majority, Brooks called for a run-off primary.
 Scott, who ran as a conservative, criticized him for being too friendly to the interests of organized labor, but Brooks deflected this by pointing out that Scott's husband and other family members had been elected to public office with the backing of labor unions.
 He won the second primary with 51 percent of the vote.
 In the November 1976 general election, Brooks faced Republican incumbent Thomas Avery Nye, Jr. Nye outspent Brooks in the campaign $173,752 to $70,642, but the latter ultimately won by over 250,000 votes.